TheNewStellW/vmware-operations-guide/README.md

 #### Attachments

-This online book uses Hugo theme "Hugo Theme Learn" that provides additional Hugo markup (known as "Shortcodes") to extend the look of the site.
-One such shortcode is "Attachments". attachments should exist in a **page.files** folder within the Page Bundle:
+Attachments should exist in a **page.files** folder within a Page Bundle like so:

 > - content
 >   - _index.md
 >   - page
 >      - _index.md
->      - files
+>      - **page.files**
 >        - attachment.pdf

+To list the page bundle attachments on the page, use the Attachments shortcode:

 ```
 {{% attachments title="Related files" pattern=".*(pdf|mp4)" /%}}
 ```

-Renders to this:
+Which renders to something like this:

 ![](readme/attachments.png)